sr320/LabDocs/DataSharePlan.md

 Data and Resource Sharing Plan
 ================================

-It is the philosophy of the group to make data available to the widest potential audience in a timely manner.
+It is the philosophy of our group to make data available to the widest potential audience in a timely manner.

 ##Data Sharing